herrmann1981/udacity_datascience_people_survey/README.md

 Since this is a dataset that is not really business related ḿ we have to think about artificial business questions.
 For this we will imagine that we are a greedy sportswear company and we are interested in the following topics:

 ### Predict spending habbits
-Here we want to predict what factors (personal traits, happibts, hobbies or demographics) can predict if a person is spending a lot of money on gadgets (Since we want to sell a lot of them and want to address exactly those people with the right advertisement)?
+Here we want to predict what factors (personal traits, habbits, hobbies or demographics) can predict if a person is spending a lot of money on gadgets (Since we want to sell a lot of them and want to address exactly those people with the right advertisement)?

 ### Predict healthy lifestyle